usmcamp0811/dotfiles/packages/misc/nix-slide-deck/slides.md

 <AdmonitionType type="caution">
-It’s doable — but far more manual and brittle than Nix.
+This is a minimal case — real-world Dockerfiles get much more complex.
 </AdmonitionType>

 <!--